Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 # Requirements

-We consider the following requirements:
+Based on the previous sections, we consider the following requirements: (TODO update according to the chosen encryption strategy)

 * The user must be able to connect Yoroi to Dropbox, which will ask to grant permissions and it will return a new access token if the permission is granted.
 The access token must be encrypted and saved to local storage.
 * The user must be able to add or dismiss memos when sending a transaction.